l-teefah/AWS-Cloud-Projects/README.md

 ---

 ## License
 This repository is open-source and provided for educational purposes.
-Ensure you follow AWS best practices when implementing solutions.
+Ensure you follow AWS best practices when implementing solutions and remember to delete resources to avoid charges from AWS.

 ---